CVanchieri/Portfolio/Tile1_Projects.md

 ---

-### Plotly line graph of the COVID-19 virus's impact on the USA.
+### A live Plotly line graph of the COVID-19 virus's impact on the USA.

 <ul class="actions">
    <li><a href="https://cvanchieri.github.io/DSPortfolio/Post_COVID19PlotlyLineGraph.html" class="button next">View Details</a></li>